Yerikmiller/maricutodb/README.md

 ```

-Now we need to show the data with a foreach sentence like above codes when we were trying to show many tables with the method GetData ([Getting a common item from many tables]  (https://github.com/Yerikmiller/maricutodb#getting-a-common-item-from-many-tables)).
+Now we need to show the data with a foreach sentence like above codes when we were trying to show many tables with the method GetData ( [Getting a common item from many tables](https://github.com/Yerikmiller/maricutodb#getting-a-common-item-from-many-tables) ).

 The difference here is that only will appear when a *'$_GET'* variable is set, for example *'$_GET['query']'*.
 This variable will be set when the user request something in the search engine.